-Reading from his newest book at Poetry on the Portch at the William Allen White House)
+Reading from his newest book at Poetry on the Porch at Red Rocks (William Allen White House).

 Eric McHenry is an assistant professor at Washburn faculty.
 He holds a B.A. from Beloit College and an M.A. from Boston University.
 His most recent work is a book of poetry for children Mommy, Daddy, Evan, Sage.
 Other works include: Potscrubber Lullabies (Waywiser Press, 2006), which won the Kate Tufts Discovery Award and was a finalist for the Washington State Book Award.
 His poems have appeared in such journals as The New Republic, Harvard Review, Orion, Northwest Review and Common Knowledge, and have been reprinted in the Guardian (U.K.), Poetry Daily and the Swallow Anthology of New American Poets (Ohio University Press, 2009).
 He spent 15 years as a professional journalist, most recently as editor of Columns, the alumni magazine of the University of Washington.
 His articles and reviews have appeared in the New York Times Book Review, the Boston Globe, Slate, the San Francisco Chronicle and the Kansas City Star.
 From 1994-96 he was a features writer for the Topeka Capital-Journal.
 He is a Topeka native, and a fifth-generation graduate of Topeka High School.